solo-io/service-mesh-for-less-blog/README.md

 # Let's look at some numbers

-Lets take the following workload for our large scale application experiment:
+Let's take the following workload for our large scale application experiment:

 Application Details:
 - 50 namespace isolated applications